-- We assessed the forecast cash position, available committed facilities, and Directors' assessment of the Group's ability to comply with covenants during the forecast period, to understand the financial resources available to the Group. - We assessed the ability of the Group to accurately forecast by comparing the most recent year's performance against budget and challenged the assumptions over the going concern period based on historical performance.
-We also challenged the actual performance in recent years versus base case and downside case to challenge the quantum of risks applied in the forecasts. - We considered the consistency of management's forecasts with other areas of the audit, including the right-ofuse asset impairment review and revaluation of freehold and long leasehold properties. - We evaluated how the Group model captures events and conditions that may cast significant doubt on the ability to continue as a going concern and evaluated whether key assumptions were within a reasonable range, and assessed the plausible but severe downside scenarios, particularly whether those downside scenarios reflected plausible impacts of higher cost inflation and changes in consumer behaviour on the business. - We assessed the downside sensitivities to ensure that these represented severe but plausible scenarios based on our knowledge of the business and sector and we considered the most recent trading results to form a holistic view of the Group. - We assessed the Group forecasts and key assumptions by reference to our knowledge of the business and the general market conditions including the potential risk of management bias.
-We critically assessed the impact of those market conditions on sales and cost inflation assumptions included within the cashflow forecasts. - We evaluated the achievability of the actions the Group Directors consider they would take to improve the position should the risks materialise, taking into account the extent to which the Directors can control the timing and outcome of these.
+- We assessed the forecast cash position, available committed facilities and the directors' assessment of the Group's ability to comply with its covenants for a period of at least 12 months from the date of approval of the financial statements ('forecast period)', to understand the financial resources available to the Group during the forecast period. - We assessed the ability of the Group to accurately forecast by comparing the most recent financial year's performance against budget and challenged the assumptions over the going concern period based on historical performance.
+We also compared the actual performance in recent years versus base case and downside case to challenge the quantum of risks applied in the forecasts.
+We considered the consistency of the directors' forecasts with other areas of the audit, including their right-of-use asset impairment review and revaluation of freehold and long leasehold properties. - We evaluated how the cash flow model captures events and conditions that may cast significant doubt on the ability to continue as a going concern and evaluated whether key assumptions were within a reasonable range, and assessed the plausible but severe downside scenarios, particularly whether those downside scenarios reflected plausible impacts of higher cost inflation and changes in consumer behaviour on the business.

-Independent Auditor's Report to the members of Mitchells & Butlers Retail Limited (continued)
+Independent Auditor's Report to the members of Mitchells and Butlers Retail Limited (continued)

-Going concern basis of preparation (continued)
+Going concern (continued)